Skip to main content

 • Clearly direct written, spoken, and digital compositions to multiple and diverse audiences.

 CAT 125 and CAT 125R courses are taught in small seminars of twenty students.
-All seminars are structured around the following course description.
+All seminars are structured around the following course description, with individualized descriptions for each instructor provided below.

 In this public rhetoric and practical communication course, we will use media narratives from stand-up to documentary film and television episodes to explore how we tell our personal, professional, and political stories.
 The narratives we'll engage with, from Nanette to Gloria Andalúa's writings and the 1619 Project, will situate personal stories, research, and expertise within broader histories and geopolitics, mobilizing rhetorical devices from humor and emotion to lighting and costuming.
 The texts we watch will serve as (fun, hopefully) springboards to discuss different topics and rhetorical strategies and how to play with those same strategies in our own self-presentation.